GENERAL INFO

 Old Montreal is not only a destination for sightseeing, dining and fun – it is a community of residents and workers.
 If you are visiting, please respect the people who live and work in the neighbourhood by not making excessive noise, littering, riding bikes or scooters on sidewalks, or being generally disruptive.

 Old Montreal is also an historic district with buildings that date back 100 years of more.
-Do not desecrate these buildings with graffiti or stickers.
+Do not desecrate these buildings with graffiti.
+To report graffiti in Old Montreal, click here.

 SMOKING